Agriculture in Madagascar: Rice

 The Betsileo are probably the most efficient traditional rice farmers.
-They construct rice paddies on narrow terraces ascending the sides of steep valleys in the southern portion of the central highlands, creating an intricate landscape reminiscent of Indonesia or the Philippines.
+They construct rice paddies on narrow terraces ascending the sides of steep valleys in the southern portion of the central highlands, creating an intricate landscape reminiscent of Indonesia.
 The irrigation systems use all available water, which flows through narrow canals for considerable distances.
 Some rice paddies cover no more than a few square meters.
 Only those surfaces that cannot be irrigated are planted in dryland crops.

 In parts of the central highlands two rice crops a year can be grown, but not on the same plot.
 The Betsileo use a variety of local species that can be sown at different times, employing irrigation to grow some varieties in the dry season and waiting for the rainy season to plant others.
 The fields surrounding the typical Betsileo village often represent a checkerboard of tiny plots in different stages of the crop cycle.

 The cultivation cycle begins with the repair of irrigation and drainage canals and plowing, which is performed with a longhandled spade or hoe.
 Manure or fertilizer is then spread over the field.
 If the supply of manure or artificial fertilizer is limited, only the seedbeds are fertilized.
 After fertilizing, family and neighbors join in a festive trampling of the fields, using cattle if available.
 Occasionally, trampling takes the place of plowing altogether.
 If the rice is to be sown broadcast, it may be done on the same day as trampling.
 In the more advanced areas, the seedlings are raised in protected seedbeds and transplanted later.

 Rice-farming techniques among the Merina resemble those of the Betsileo but are usually less advanced and intensive.
 The Merina territory includes some areas where land is more plentiful, and broader areas permit less laborious means of irrigation and terracing.
 Although rice is still the dominant crop, more dryland species are grown than in the Betsileo region, and greater use is made of the hillsides and grasslands.